-The Huffy Moto X is a nostalgic throwback bike you'll likely remember from your youth.
-This cool-looking bike comes complete with training wheels, wire-spoke wheels, number plate, folding pedals, rubber handgrips, and two types of brakes.
-It has quick connect parts and is one of the lightest in the group.
+The Huffy Moto X is a nostalgic throwback bike you might remember from your youth.
+This cool-looking bike comes with training wheels, wire-spoke wheels, a number plate, folding pedals, rubber handgrips, and two types of brakes.
+It has quick-connect parts and is one of the lightest in the group.

 If you're looking to reminisce about the 50s, then the JOYSTAR Vintage is the kids' pedal bike for you.
-This white and tan bike has under seat springs and a front basket that will have you seeing peddle pushers and poodle skirts.
-It comes with included training wheels, faux leather grips, and spoked wheels.
+This white and tan bike has under-seat springs and a front basket that will have you seeing peddle pushers and poodle skirts.
+It includes training wheels, faux leather grips, and spoked wheels.

-This bike is one of the heaviest in the review and the quality is only so-so.
-The weld points have visible holes in them and some of the parts are literally rough around the edges.
-In our tests, this light colored bike easily scuffed, and we suspect the basket won't stay attached very long.
-Overall, we think there are better bikes to be had, but if you simply can't resist the cool nostalgic feel, this bike works well and will likely last as long as your child is the right size to ride it.
+This bike is one of the heaviest in the review, and the quality is only so-so.
+The weld points have visible holes, and some parts are rough around the edges.
+This light-colored bike was scuffed easily during our test period, and we suspect the basket won't stay attached very long.
+Overall, we think there are better bikes to be had, but if you can't resist the nostalgic feel, this bike works well and will likely last as long as your child is the right size to ride it.

-The JOYSTAR Totem is a basic kids' pedal bike with lot of accessories compared to the competition.
+The JOYSTAR Totem is a straightforward kids' pedal bike with many accessories compared to the competition.
 This less expensive bike includes stickers for naming your bike, a bell for alerting others you're on the path, training wheels, and reflectors.
-This bike is available in multiple sizes and has spoke wheels.
+This bike is available in multiple sizes and has metal spoke wheels.

-The Totem is heavier than much of the competition and it lacks the level of quality we saw in some of the other contenders.
-With holes in the weld points and rough edges on some parts, it has an unfinished, cheaper feel.
-That aside, this bike will get your little one from A to B without a hiccup and the quality doesn't seem to effect the overall functionality.
+The Totem is heavier than much of the competition and lacks the quality level we saw in some of the other contenders.
+It has an unfinished, cheaper feel with holes in the weld points and rough edges on some parts.
+This quality concern aside, we think this option will get your little one from A to B without a hiccup, and the lower quality doesn't seem to affect the functionality.
 However, there are better bikes to be had with similar price tags.